TexasInstruments/edgeai-tensorlab/README.md

 ### Notes
 If the dataset has already been split into train and validation set already, it is possible to provide those paths separately as a tuple in input_data_path.

-After the model compilation, the compiled models will be available in the folder [./data/projects](./data/projects)
+After the model compilation, the compiled models will be available in a folder inside [./data/projects](./data/projects)

 If you have a dataset in another format, use the script provided to convert it into the COCO jSON format.
 See the examples given in [run_convert_dataset.sh](./run_convert_dataset.sh) for example conversions.